bubbinator91/MinimumCost/README.md

 # MinimumCost
 This is an implementation of the heuristic simulated annealing algorithm in PHP.
 It is written in such a way that it technically can sort any array, as long as you can define some sort "cost" between any two items in the array.

+## Purpose
+This small project originally began as a direct implementation of simulated annealing to solve the Traveling Salesman problem in PHP for [Meal Prep SLO](https://mealprepslo.com) (launches soon).
+As the project progressed, I wanted to put a more general version of the simulated annealing implementation online, open source, so other people could use it.
+I abstracted the core of the TSP solver out into what is now the MinCost abstract class, and implemented the TSP solver as an example.
+The reason the TSP script generates data as it does is to mimic how data is represented my Meal Prep SLO's internal code.

 ## Usage
 If you want to run the [examples](/Examples), clone the whole repo and check them out for yourself.